-Kira Abramovitz is the Conservation Coordinator of the Wildlife Law Program.
+Kira Abramovitz is the Administrator/Conservation Coordinator of the Wildlife Law Program.
 She received a B.S. in Environmental Science at Portland State University.
 Having volunteered in Bali at a sea turtle sanctuary, multiple animal shelters, and worked as an animal keeper at wildcat sanctuaries, Kira has dedicated her life to animal welfare and conservation.
 These experiences have provided her with the foundation for building new ventures in animal rights as a conservation coordinator.
 Kira is thrilled to support the advocates in the Wildlife Law Program and Friends of Animals.

 Krystal Mathis is the Executive Director of Primarily Primates.
 After earning her zoology degree from Texas State University, Mathis began work as a zookeeper at the San Antonio Zoo.
 She cared for a wide variety of animals, from addax to zebras.
 She also was on the operant conditioning teams for okapi, giraffe, hippos, otters, squirrel monkeys, sloths, and birds.
 Since then, Mathis has worked for seven years at Wildlife Rescue & Rehabilitation, Inc., including nearly two years as the chief administrative officer overseeing the organization’s 180-acre sanctuary, wildlife rehabilitation hospital, and a satellite facility in San Antonio.
 In between, Mathis worked in development for the Cibolo Nature Center & Farm and San Antonio Pets Alive!